toystars/react-native-multiple-select/README.md

 ## Note

-- When using the `single` prop, `selectedItems` should still be passed in as an array of selected object.
-Also, when an item is selected in the single mode, the selected item is returned as an array of object.
+- When using the `single` prop, `selectedItems` should still be passed in as an array of selected items keys.
+Also, when an item is selected in the single mode, the selected item is returned as an array of string.

 - The `items` props must be passed as an array of objects with a compulsory `name` key present in each object as the name key is used to display the items in the options component.